ashisah/ashisah/README.md

 💻 Software Developer I @ Cleveland Clinic | 🎓 B.S.
 Computer Science & B.A.
 Economics, Case Western Reserve University

 I’m passionate about building **data pipelines, analytical tools, and full-stack applications** that make data more useful and actionable.
-My work spans healthcare, finance, and data engineering — with a strong interest in how technology shapes decision-making.
+My work spans healthcare, insurance, and data engineering — with a strong interest in how technology shapes decision-making.

 ---